Little Known Rules and Guidelines of Texas Divorce Law

 - You were abandoned by your spouse for at least one year, or vice versa;

 - You and your spouse lived apart without cohabitation for three years or more; or

 - Your spouse was admitted to a mental hospital (state-run or privately run) for at least three years and it appears that the mental affliction shows no reasonable signs of changing.

 As you can see, getting divorced can get complicated very quickly.
 This is why you should retain the services of an experienced Houston divorce lawyer.
-Contact Conner & Lindamood, P.C. in Houston today so you can schedule an appointment with one of our lawyers to discuss your legal options.
+Contact Lindamood & Robinson, P.C. in Houston today so you can schedule an appointment with one of our lawyers to discuss your legal options.